Governments 'turn a blind eye' to foreign bribery: Transparency International | DW | 13.10.2020

 "Too many governments choose to turn a blind eye when their companies use bribery to win business in foreign markets."

-The Berlin-based organisation said only four of 47 countries are actively enforcing legislation against foreign bribery.
+The Berlin-based organization said only four of 47 countries are actively enforcing legislation against foreign bribery.

 The report said the US, the UK, Switzerland, and Israel had led the way in tackling this form of corruption.